Bill Strickland (American football)

 William Strickland (September 14, 1898 – January 31, 1976) was an American football player.
-A native of Youngstown, Ohio, he played college football for Western Illinois and Lombard and professional football in the National Football League (NFL) as a guard for the Milwaukee Badgers.
+A native of Youngstown, Ohio, he played college football at Western Illinois State Teachers College (now known as Western Illinois University) and Lombard College in Galesburg, Illinois.
+Strickland played professionally in the National Football League (NFL) as a guard for the Milwaukee Badgers.
 He appeared in three NFL games, one as a starter, during the 1923 season.
+In 1924, he was hired as an assistant football coach at Western Illinois.
+He also served as a coach for many years at Winchester High School in Winchester, Illinois.
+He then served briefly as the head basketball and baseball coach at Carthage College from 1948 to 1949.
+In 1949, he became athletic director at Mendon High School near Quincy, Illinois.